Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 Surprising findings here, look!
 There is a lag of 16 years between the movies and news related to cold war.
 It means that there are 16 years difference for both of them to align thematically.
 Let me get my Gadget List and see the possible reasons:

 - Movies often serve as a medium for processing historical and geopolitical events years after the events have passed.
-- Historical distance: A lag allows for new perspectives to emerge, moving beyond immediate reactions to provide deeper or more nuanced storytelling.
+- Historical distance: a lag allows new perspectives to emerge, moving beyond immediate reactions to provide deeper or more nuanced storytelling.
 - The patterns confirm that significant geopolitical events inspire filmmakers, creating a relationship where news inform art.

-Click now on the news legend to see only the evolution of the movies frequency, and let us dive together into more detail.
+Look, the plot is clickable.
+Let's click now on the news legend to see only the evolution of the movies frequency, and let us dive together into more detail.

 **1943**: During this year, the themes are Anti-Nazi and positive towards the USSR.

 **1960s and 1970s**: <br>
 The main themes are:
-- Nuclear anxiety: Themes often include accidental nuclear strikes, space races, and clashes between democracy and communism.
+- Nuclear anxiety: themes often include accidental nuclear strikes, space races, and clashes between democracy and communism.
-- War and Resistance: Stories about World War II and other conflicts dominate, showing the  resistance movements, espionage, and personal sacrifices during wartime.
+- War and resistance: stories about World War II and other conflicts dominate, showing resistance movements, espionage, and personal sacrifices during wartime.
-- Political satire: Some movies use humor and satire to critique political ideologies, societal norms, which reflects Cold War propaganda or domestic issues.
+- Political satire: some movies use humor and satire to critique political ideologies, societal norms, which reflects Cold War propaganda or domestic issues.
-- Technology: Themes around technological advancements, particularly in space exploration and military innovation, shows the fascination and fear associated with rapid scientific progress during the Cold War.
+- Technology: themes around technological advancements, particularly in space exploration and military innovation, show the fascination and fear associated with rapid scientific progress during the Cold War.
 - Human relationships: a recurring theme highlights the strength of family, friendship, and love as a way to cope with the bigger conflicts.

+Don't you find these really interesting?

 ### Geographical Analysis of Movies

 <iframe src="/assets/plots/cold_war/cold_war_movie_countries_world_map.html" width="100%" height="600" frameborder="0"></iframe>

-With no surprise, the main countries talking about Cold War are the US and USSR.
+No surprise there!
+The main countries talking about Cold War are the US and USSR.

 ### Genres Analysis